The ugly side of the show aired last week involving a fight between Miller and former dance mom cast member Kelly Hyland.

 Hyland was charged with assault in the case and has sued Miller and the show’s production company Collins Avenue Entertainment, charging that Miller routinely abuses and bullies children on the show.

 The incident was enough to prompt a backlash in the dance studio industry.
-Jann Davis, owner and president of Change.org, urging Disney to reconsider the show.
+Jann Davis, owner and president of Dance Studio By Design in Canton, MA., has started a petition on the Web site Change.org, urging Disney to reconsider the show.

 “We believe that show portrays an unfair perspective of the dance studio industry,” she writes in her petition.